-IP-One Area Action Plan
+POLICY CS3: IP-One Area Action Plan

-8.68 The spatial strategy for Ipswich continues to focus development to a significant degree on central Ipswich and particularly on the areas that ring the historic core and this is where many sites which need redevelopment are located.
-Therefore, the Council is retaining the area action plan for the area - known as IP-One - to guide its delivery.
-The Area Action Plan is incorporated into the Site Allocations and Policies Development Plan Document (DPD).
-The IP-One area has been defined by the Council.
-It is slightly larger than the town centre and includes the central shopping area, Portman Quarter (formerly Ipswich Village), the Waterfront and the Education Quarter.
+8.70 The spatial strategy for Ipswich continues to focus development to a significant degree on central Ipswich and particularly on the areas that ring the historic core and this is where many sites which need redevelopment are located.
+Therefore, the Council is retaining the Area Action Plan for the area - known as IP-One - to guide its delivery.
+The Area Action Plan is incorporated into the Site Allocations and Policies Development Plan Document (DPD) Review.
+The IP-One Area has been defined by the Council.
+It is slightly larger than the Town Centre and includes the Central Shopping Area, Portman Quarter, the Waterfront and the Education Quarter.
 The IP-One area is indicated broadly on the key diagram.
-It is defined on the policies map.
+It is defined on the Policies Map.